courselabs/kubernetes/labs/persistentvolumes/README.md

 Run a simple sleep Pod with a different type of volume, that gives you access to the root drive on the host node where the Pod runs.

+Can you use the sleep Pod to find the cache files from the Nginx Pod?

 > Stuck?
 Try [hints](hints.md) or check the [solution](solution.md).

 ___